-The AI Governance & Ethics Framework provides a simple to use practical tool to assess risk mitigation and avoidance.
-For those designing of commissioning AI systems, you may also want to have a look at the AI Design Principles guide.
+The AI Governance & Ethics Framework can be used as a simple AI risk mitigation and avoidance tool.
+For those designing of commissioning AI systems, you may also want to have a look at the AI Design Principles guide and also our Charity AI Data Protection Toolkit.

-This lays out the main AI risks in likely chronological order with each split into a risk for all of us and specific risks for non profits.
+This risk register template details the main AI risks in likely chronological order, split into AI risks for all of us and, if applicable, specific charity AI risks.

 1. Privacy | Large language models (LLMs) are populated by scraping data from the Internet and the default in using many AI systems is to share your data with the LLM data set. | Online content created by charities may be shared and used by others without any regard to copyright and IP and there is a risk of charity people unwittingly and without appropriate consent, inputting sensitive personal and financial data into LLM data sets |